StarRocks/starrocks/sql-reference/sql-statements/data-manipulation/SELECT.md

 # SELECT

-## description
+## Description

-The Select statement consists of select, from, where, group by, having, order by, union, and so on.
+The SELECT statement consists of select, from, where, group by, having, order by, union, and so on.

-StarRocks'query statement basically conforms to the SQL92 standard.
+StarRocks' query statement basically conforms to the SQL92 standard.
 Here is a brief description of the supported select usage.

 ### Join